ManojChandran/Object_Oriented/Chapter 3 - Class deep dive/README.md

 # Class Deep dive

+ Let's take a deep dive into CLASS, its types and interactions.
 Once the CLASS and OBJECT is defined, we extend our work to improve it.
-Let's take a deep dive into CLASS, its types and interactions.
-Also, we will discuss security concept in Object Oriented Programming and how we can achive it.
+Improvements can only be achived by demstifying the class, understanding priciples of defining it.

-> Things to think on:</br>
+> Things to think on: </br>
-> Real life object hide its composition and make, they just display the Attributes and Behavior.
+> 1. Real life object hide its composition and make, they just display the Attributes and Behavior.
 Certain times they don't display or convey the reason behind their Attributes and Behavior.
 This might be part of their security and data hiding.</br>
->
-> Software entity also has the attain the same, How its realized in our Software solution?</br>
+> 2. Software entity also has the attain the same, How its realized in our Software solution?</br>

 # Scope